 Navigating Financial Obligations After Your Ex-Spouse’s Chapter 13 Bankruptcy Filing

 In your divorce, you and your ex-spouse both likely agreed to pay certain debts that appeared in both of your names, and in doing so, would offer to indemnify the non-obligated spouse from any further liability under this debt.
-For example, if you are awarded the home in your divorce, you are expected to sign a Deed of Trust to secure the assumption over to your spouse.
+For instance, if the divorce decree awards you the home, you will need to sign a Deed of Trust to officially transfer the mortgage responsibility to your ex-spouse.
 This tells your ex-spouse they can come in and take back the house through foreclosure if you fall behind in paying the mortgage.

 It is common for those filing bankruptcy under Chapter 13 to remove the obligation of paying debts they are solely liable to under the Divorce Decree.
-It also happens that while your ex-spouse may be discharged from responsibility for delivering a debt under bankruptcy proceedings, the creditor on loan to a home, vehicle, or another item may look to you for payment.
+Additionally, even if bankruptcy proceedings discharge your ex-spouse from debt responsibility, creditors for loans on a home, vehicle, or other items may still seek payment from you.

 Protecting Yourself When a Divorce Decree Clashes with Bankruptcy Proceedings

 This may come as a surprise to you.
-Afterall-you signing the same divorce decree that your ex-spouse did and wouldn’t be blamed for thinking that doing so decided the issue about the debt once and for all.
-I do not relish having to tell a potential client or client that just because you and your spouse agreed to something in a divorce decree does not mean that a credit card company or mortgage lender was a party to the document and is similarly bound by its terms.
+After all, you might assume that signing the same divorce decree as your ex-spouse would settle any debt issues once and for all.
+However, it’s important to understand that agreements in a divorce decree don’t automatically bind credit card companies or mortgage lenders, as they are not parties to the document.
+Unfortunately, clients often need to be reminded that creditors are not bound by the terms outlined in a divorce decree.
 The fact is these creditors were not parties to the decree, and the law does not see it as a controlling document regarding debt liability.

 If this situation sounds familiar to you, my advice would not be to look back to your divorce attorney and instead advise you to talk to a bankruptcy attorney.
 The attorney practicing bankruptcy law can review your Final Decree of Divorce to see if the debt in question is a part of the property settlement.
 It could be that if you gave up your rights to make payments on the deficit in favor of your spouse doing so, it becomes more likely that a bankruptcy court could determine that this is more in line with a future support payment than it is a property settlement debt.